 Elmiron Lawsuits

 Elmiron lawsuits claim people suffered serious vision damage after taking the drug.
-As of March 2024, there were 1,865 lawsuits pending in a federal MDL.
-There has been no formal Elmiron recall, but some Elmiron lawsuits have confidentially settled in 2023.
+As of December 2024, there were 1,433 lawsuits pending in a federal MDL.
+Some Elmiron lawsuits have confidentially settled in 2023.
+Drugwatch's legal partners are currently not accepting new Elmiron lawsuits.

 Drugwatch.com content is legally reviewed for accuracy and quality.